 “Luna said you are pretty much, um, all better now.”

 I nodded and smoothed my hair behind my ear.
 It was a bit embarrassing.
-No one judges you if you are sick with mono, but sick with anxiety is seen as some kind of a terrible flaw.
-I decided to lay it out there for him though.
 “I make better choices now that I’m not desperate to find some kind of self-healing. “

 He nodded, “Of course.”
-He smiled a little, but with sadness there.
+He smiled a little, but still looked stressed.

 He nodded and pursed his lips.

-We sat there quietly again.
+We sat there quietly for a couple of strained minutes while he rocked back and forth a little, periodically shaking his head in disgust or anguish, I wasn’t sure which.
 I could faintly hear ‘My Little Pony’ down the hallway and the three of us seemed so far away from each other.

 Chris leaned forward and put his head in his hands with his elbows resting on his knees.
 “I just fucking WISH that you would have let me help you when you were sick.
 Then we would probably still be together.”